snipsco/snips-platform-docker/README.md

 result is `Successfully tagged snips-pulseaudio-docker:latest`

-install pulesaudio on your host system or any network available host, you need to load the `module-native-protocol-tcp` module.
+install pulseaudio on your host system or any network available host, you need to load the `module-native-protocol-tcp` module.
 On a mac you can start pulseaudio like this:

 macos install pulseaudio